János Libényi: Assassination attempt and execution

-Libényi carried out the assassination attempt on 18 February 1853, when the Emperor was on the Kärtnertor Bastion Walk, the emperor's usual walking route, and leaned out over the parapet of the bastion to observe the soldiers exercising below.
+Libényi carried out the assassination attempt on 18 February 1853, when the Emperor was on the Kärtnertor Bastion walk, the Emperor's usual walking route, and leaned out over the parapet of the bastion to observe the soldiers exercising below.
 Then suddenly Libényi rushed forward and stabbed him in the back of the neck with a kitchen knife.

 His attempt was thwarted by the intervention of Major Maximilian Karl Lamoral O'Donnell, an aide-de-camp, and the Viennese butcher Joseph Ettenreich, thus the Emperor escaped with a non-fatal wound.
 The life of the monarch, however, was not only saved due to the quick intervention, as Libényi's knife with the wrong side of the blade hit the hard collar of his jacket and slipped.
 This contributed greatly to the monarch's survival.
 Franz Joseph was confined to bed, and for a time his doctors feared that the Emperor might lose his sight and go blind.

-Libényi was arrested, and during his interrogation he said that in 1849 he worked in the military tailor's workshop of the fortress of Arad and witnessed the execution of the martyrs of Arad.
+Libényi was arrested, and during his interrogation he said that in 1849 he worked in the military tailor's workshop of the Fortress of Arad and witnessed the execution of the Martyrs of Arad.
 He decided then to take revenge on the Emperor who could have prevented the executions, but did nothing.

 Libényi was tried by court martial and sentenced to death by hanging, which was carried out in February.
-On the site where he carried out the assassination, the Votivkirche (votive church) of Vienna was built.
+On the site where he carried out the assassination, the Votivkirche (Votive Church) of Vienna was built.

 The Viennese court responded to the various revolutionary movements with a wave of repression: arrests and executions and increased patrols and searches.
 According to local folklore the assassin from Csákvár was the reason why the railway never reached Csákvár.

-Interestingly, the old city wall where the assassination took place was razed to the ground by Franz Joseph that same year, and the Ring, Vienna's Grand Boulevard, was built on its site.
+The old city wall where the assassination took place was razed to the ground by Franz Joseph that same year, and the Ring, Vienna's Grand Boulevard, was built on its site.